Uganda March 27-April 5, 2023

 Uganda equator.

-Queen Elizabeth is completely flat grassland spotted with trees.
-Despite there being no towns, the excellent road has a full complement of speed bumps to prevent traffic accidents.
+Queen Elizabeth is a completely flat grassland spotted with trees.
+Despite no towns, the excellent road has a full complement of speed bumps to prevent traffic accidents.

 At the south end of the park, arrive at an intersection.
 It was 22 km to the main gate of the park and 39 km to Lake Katwe on dirt/gavel so I decided to not go.